-Alondra Ramirez is a senior at Harvard College concentrating in Economics and Sociology and currently serving as an AmeriCorps member of City Year in Los Angeles.
-Passionate about justice and empowerment, Alondra focuses on increasing access to higher education for first generation students, especially those that come from underprivileged backgrounds.
-She ultimately hopes to facilitate the process for these driven students to achieve their goals, become leaders, and in doing so, motivate others to do the same.
-Alondra is part of the Undergraduate Minority Recruitment Program at the College, a research assistant for Professor Todd Roger’s Student Social Support R&D Lab at the Harvard Kennedy School, and has worked in educational settings ranging from Cambridge to Botswana to the Philippines.
+Alondra Ramirez is a senior at Harvard College concentrating in Economics and Sociology who is returning from a year of service as an AmeriCorps member with City Year in Los Angeles.
+Passionate about justice and empowerment, Alondra focuses on developing young Latinas through deep personal development and empowering spiritual growth.
+She ultimately hopes to impact cultural and religious environments to support young Latinas navigating womanhood between clashing Latino and American cultures.
+In doing so, she hopes to improve Latino family dynamics and community relationships for generations to come.
+Alondra has been part of the Undergraduate Minority Recruitment Program at the College, a research assistant for Professor Todd Roger’s Student Social Support R&D Lab at the Harvard Kennedy School, and has worked in educational settings ranging from Cambridge to Botswana to the Philippines.
 She has interned at Maru-a-Pula where she taught and mentored students, tutored in Dorchester, and always looks to empower and encourage young students to reach for and achieve great things.
-Born in a small town in Zacatecas, Mexico and living in San Antonio, Texas, Alondra is a proud Latina and first-generation college student whose goal is to explore the world, enjoy nature, promote justice, and encourage others to pursue their goals.
+Born in a small town in Zacatecas, Mexico and living in San Antonio, Texas, Alondra is a proud Latina and first-generation college student whose goal is to explore the world, enjoy nature, promote justice, and encourage others to recognize their value and pursue their goals.